Mexico City Capitanes

-The Mexico City Capitanes (Capitanes de la Ciudad de México) are a Mexican professional basketball team based in Mexico City.
-The Capitanes competed as a member club in the Liga Nacional de Baloncesto Profesional (LNBP) for its first three seasons and the franchise is currently a member of the NBA G League.
-The team plays their home games in Mexico City Arena.
+The Mexico City Capitanes (Capitanes de la Ciudad de México) are a Mexican professional basketball team of the NBA G League based in Mexico City.
+The Capitanes competed as a member club in the Liga Nacional de Baloncesto Profesional (LNBP) for its first three seasons and then became a member of the NBA G League.
+The team plays its home games at Mexico City Arena.

 The Capitanes were established before the 2017–18 season, after the Mexican capital had been without a basketball team for a decade.

 In December 2019, the National Basketball Association's commissioner Adam Silver announced that the Capitanes would be joining the league's developmental league, the NBA G League, for at least five seasons beginning in the 2020–21 season.
 However, following the effects of the COVID-19 pandemic, no mention was made of the Capitanes participating in the league's 2021 bubble season, with the team announcing it would instead join in the 2021–22 season.

 History

 Foundation

 The Mexican capital had lacked a competitive basketball team for a decade.
 In an attempt of reanimating the passion for basketball in Mexico City, a group of investors led by Moisés Cosío, announced the foundation of this new franchise.
 The group of investors accepted that the situation was challenging but Jordi Funtanet, the director of marketing and communications for the new team said that it was also a very big opportunity.
 It was the first Liga Nacional de Baloncesto Profesional (LNBP) team not economically linked to the Mexican government and with total private investment.

-The players who were to be brought into this new franchise were to be a solid base from the national team, and more experienced players from abroad.
+The players brought into this new franchise were to be a base from the national team, and more experienced players from abroad.